okao21/JOJFurniture/README.md

-# JOJFurniture - A CSTP1303 group project made by Jordan, Tim and me.
+# JOJFurniture - A CSTP1303 group project made by Jordan Norn, Junyoung(Tim) Lee and Oswald Kao

 This is a small shopping website.